chutommy/currencies/README.md

 ```

 ### Currency.GetCurrency
-GetRate calculates the exchange rates between the base and the destination.
+GetRate calculates the exchange rate between the base and the destination.
 The service takes the latest data from the source.

 __GetCurrencyRequest__ defines the request message for the GetCurrency and the SubscribeCurrency calls.